alaynavendetta/MagicMerge/README.md

 - Ensure your save location is selected before merging, or else the app won't know where to save your newly merged document.
 - The progress bar will keep you updated, so you can sit back and relax while **Magic Merge** works its magic!

-Sure!
-Here's a lovely little addition to the **Magic Merge** readme with installation instructions from GitHub, as well as the dependencies required for this tool.
-It'll be clear, friendly, and to the point:

----

 ## Installation from GitHub 🛠️

 Ready to use **Magic Merge**?
 Here’s how to get it running on your system in just a few steps: